canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   $(element).on('dropon', function(ev, drop, drag) {...});
   ```

-  Notice that `drag` is the 3nd argument to the event.
+  Notice that `drag` is the 2nd argument to the event.
 You can listen to
-  `drop` events in [can-stache] and pass the `drag` argument to a function like:
+  `drop` events in [can-stache], and pass the `drag` argument to a function, like:

   ```html
   ($dropon)="addVideo(%arguments[2])"
   ```

 - You will need to associate the drag objects with the video being
-  dragged so when a `drop` happens you can know the video being dropped.
+  dragged so, when a `drop` happens, you can know which video is being dropped.
 The
   following utilities help create that association:

-  - The `drag.element` is the jquery-wrapped element that the user initiated the
+  - The `drag.element` is the jQuery-wrapped element that the user initiated the
     drag motion upon.

   - CanJS's `{{data DATANAME}}` helper lets you associate custom data with an element.
 The following